 Family Fun on Lanai

-Hulopoe Beach on the south side of tiny Lanai is a natural playground for curious young mind.
+Hulopoe Beach on the south side of tiny Lanai is a natural playground for the curious young mind.
 Tide pools can be found among the lava outcrops on the eastern end of this beautiful bay, and each pool is a treasure trove of little fish, crabs and other marine life.
 Kids can explore to their hearts’ content, while mom and dad relax on the beach.
 Restroom and picnic facilities are available, making for an easy family day at the beach.